Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-One of the easiest ways to prepare yourself financially and boost your retirement savings is to sell off some of your possessions.
+One of the easiest ways to prepare yourself for retirement and boost your savings is to sell off some of your possessions.
 You can sell off big items and live a low-maintenance lifestyle, or you can sell some of the smaller things you don’t use.

 You probably won’t need all these items once you’re retired, and selling them now could give you more financial security later.